Ruxton07/chainhashing/README.md

 ## Features

 - Efficient storage and retrieval of key-value pairs using closed address hashing (chaining)
-- Support for a wide range of data types as keys and values
-- Toggling open addressing allowing automatic resizing of the hash array to maintain optimal performance
 - Collision resolution through chaining, where multiple key-value pairs with the same hash value are stored in a linked list

 ## Installation